Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 How We Chose This Time: We determine the best send times based on historical email open rates, click-thru rates, and replies.
 If we’re marketing to a new audience, we’ll use our buyer persona research to identify a few time frames that we think will be the most effective.
 Over the first 3 months of marketing to a new audience, we run A/B tests to determine the optimal send time.

 Choose a few potential times that might be convenient for most members of your list.
-Then, over the course of several months, you can send emails at each of those times to determine which one delivers the best results.
+Then, over the course of several months, you can send emails at each of those times to determine which one delivers the best results based on insights from your email marketing dashboard.
 You will want to run multiple tests on each time to ensure variation is not caused by an especially high-performing subject line.

 There are many ways to run these tests- you can split the list into different time blocks each week, or vary the send time each week.
 Hopefullly, your email marketing software will make this easy so that you do not need to track segments manually.

 Does send time matter?
 Yes!
 There are no algorithms in email (for the most part) so the time you send an email is crucial.
 Send at the wrong time and your email will be buried among your competitors’ emails.

 Our Most Common Send Time: It depends.
 There’s no best time for everyone.
 For one client, we found that sending marketing emails between 8pm-10pm works really well.
 On the other hand, for ourselves, we’ve found sending emails at 7am works best.